50-037-ChainTheBlocks/Testing/README.md

 &nbsp; &nbsp; Any address will be able to verify a certificate.
 If valid, returns True.
 **√ should allow anyone to verify INVALID cert**
 &nbsp; &nbsp; Any address will be able to verify a certificate.
 If invalid, returns False.
-**√ should allow only the recipient to see all his cert correctly**
-&nbsp; &nbsp; Gets all the certificate issued to the address that called the function.

 ## To Run
 In this directory, run `truffle compile`.